IanGHill/wk3_d2_hwork_prop_quiz/hw_CRUD_quiz.md

 Q1.
 Where are we instantiating instances of the `Property` class?

-In the console.pry file (property 1,2 & 3)
+In the console.rb file (property 1,2 & 3)

 Q2.
 Where are we defining the SQL that enables us to save the ruby `Property` object into the database?